mantidproject/mantid/docs/source/development/ISISSANSReductionBackend.rst

 - the *SANSState* approach to centrally store the state of the reduction
 - a set of work-flow algorithms which perform the individual reduction steps
-- a algorithm which orchestrates the work-flow algorithms.
+- an algorithm which orchestrates the work-flow algorithms.

 *SANSState*